dsyer/presos/decks/locks-and-leaders.md

 > Important: you can tune the system to adjust the probability, or how
 > long it lasts, but fundamentally you cannot prevent the system from
-> ever allowing more than one holder.
+> ever allowing more than one holder of a lock.

 ## Leader Elections